 - 1 What Is The Normal Size Of A GSD Penis?

-- 2 Why Does My GSD Become Aroused So Quickly?
+- 2 Why Does Your GSD Become Aroused So Quickly?

 - 5 What Kinds Of Red Rocket Blasts Should I Be Concerned About?

-- 6 How To Care For Your German Shepherd Red Rocket?
+- 6 How To Calm Your German Shepherd?

-- 7 How To Calm Your German Shepherd?
+- 7 How To Care For Your German Shepherd Red Rocket?

 When the German Shepherd is excited, the size of the penis is approximately 8 inches.
 At first, this may seem very large, but you should be aware that the German Shepherd rocket will not be full size until after penetration.
 This is possible thanks to a staff that is responsible for the stiffness of the red rocket.

-Why Does My GSD Become Aroused So Quickly?
+Why Does Your GSD Become Aroused So Quickly?